 When we interviewed Patricio Perez in 1992, he was very proud to tell us that he had established a record of maintaining the productive life of his sitao crop for six months.
-As a result, after deducting all expenses, he realized a net profit of P857.12 per square meter.
+As a result, after deducting all expenses, he realized a net profit of P857.12 per 100 square meters.
 Other farmers in Bulacan normally harvested from their sitao crop for just about two and a half months.
-Hence, they did not make as much money.

 Perez is an agriculture graduate from the Central Luzon State University who first worked for the Department of Agriculture and later in a poultry farm before deciding to become a farmer in Balaong, San Miguel, Bulacan in 1982.

 In early October 1984, Perez planted 7,000 hills of sitao on 7,000 square meters that he borrowed from his father-in-law.
 By late November he started to harvest some fruits and kept on harvesting every other day up to the end of May 1985.
 He was very sure that nobody else in Bulacan had ever achieved his feat.

 Pat’s sitao crop was very profitable.
 After deducting all epenses, he had a net income of P60,000 which was a big amount in 1985.
 That meant a net income of P857.12 per square meter.